arcones/terraformUpAndRunning/README.md

 ```

 ## Discontinued
 From the end of chapter 4 beyond, the book recommends to split in several repositories.
-So check out my github account for those./
+So check out my github account for those.